-Andy Fox is in his second season as the Vanderbilt basketball director of scouting and recruiting in 2020-21 after serving for four seasons as the director of basketball operations at Louisiana Tech.
+Andy Fox is in his first season as the Vanderbilt basketball general manager in 2021-22.
+He spent the past three seasons as the Commodores’ director of scouting and recruiting.
+Prior to arriving on West End, Fox served for four seasons as the director of basketball operations at Louisiana Tech.

 Fox oversees the Commodores’ on-campus recruiting, underclassmen recruiting, off-campus recruiting, program enhancement and special projects, and coordinate games scheduling and ELITE camps.
 He also assists with the oversight of the program’s managers and graduate managers.

 While handling operations at Louisiana Tech, his responsibilities included administrative duties, team travel, compliance liaison, coordination of student-athlete recruiting, budget manager, conducting summer basketball camps, game and practice planning, basketball analytics, and team scheduling.